-I am increasingly passionate about getting details about this kind of data out there for midwives, doctors, birth folk and women, through workshops and courses as well as through my website.
-We need to have good information to discuss with women and their families, we need to be confident in sharing this information and we need to pool our ideas about how we can bring about change.
-And yes, we also need to think about how we can help those women who truly do need interventions and consider whether there are things we can do to increase their chance of a normal birth.
+I am increasingly passionate about getting details about this kind of data out there for midwives, doctors, birth folk, women and families.
+We need to have good information to discuss with women and families, we need to be confident in sharing this information and we need to pool our ideas about how we can bring about change.

 Ekéus C and Lindgren H (2016).
 Induced Labor in Sweden, 1999–2012: A Population-Based Cohort Study.
 Birth.
 Early online, DOI: 10.1111/birt.12220